 Future of Licensed Practical Nurse LPN

 Being an LPN is one of the greatest achievements in the world.
-Most LPN I’ve come to know is mothers who have children at home, and they really wanted to better themselves, so they opt to become a nurse.
+Most LPN I’ve come to know are mothers who have children at home, and they really wanted to better themselves, so they opt to become nurses.
 LPN is a great stepping stone to a nursing career.

 The reason is once you become LPN; you can study for two years and taking classes completely online to become a Register Nurse.
 You can also opt to go all the way to the top such as going to four-years colleges to become a bachelor in Nursing (BSN).